HomeNews & InfoFan FictionMessage BoardLinksEmail

 Daniel held up his hands as if to fend her off.
 "No thank you, Janet.
 I spend way too much time in that place as it is."

-Janet smiled and turned to Sam.
+Janet smiled and turned to Sam, who'd just exited the bedroom.
 "I'll expect to see you on Thursday to get those stitches out.
 And, like I said, I'd be happier if you'd take the rest of the week off.
 Frankly, you might as well since I know that you're going to be off this weekend anyway."

 Sam nodded.
 "You're probably right.
 There really would be no point in me coming in just for a couple of days."